pikepdf/pikepdf/docs/index.rst

 * Convert from PDF to other similar paper capture formats like epub, XPS, DjVu, Postscript – use MuPDF or PyMuPDF
 * Print to paper

+If you only want to generate PDFs and not read or modify them, consider reportlab (a "write-only" PDF generator).

 Requirements
 ~~~~~~~~~~~~